 “Damien, but not the others.”

 “It’s illegal, underhanded, and they’re not suited for it like you and Damien.
 Brinn is too kind and anxious.
-He’s not meant for scheming and espionage.
 He would do it, if I asked him and explained why it was necessary, but he’s terrible at lying, and the whole thing would leave him a nervous wreck.
 Waverly wouldn’t be interested.
 She doesn’t get excited about anything but witchcraft.
-Alec…well, Uncle Malcom is his father.
-He probably hates the man enough to go against him, but…” Ana trailed off, grimacing.
+Alec… Well, Uncle Malcolm is his father.
+He probably hates the man enough to go against him, but…” Ana grimaced.

-“He’s too volatile and loud-mouthed to trust with something delicate like this.”
+“He’s too volatile and loud-mouthed to trust with anything delicate,” Sebastien completed.

 Sebastien hummed.
 “And Rhett?”

-Sebastien thought that was rather silly, and perhaps Ana was just being paranoid, but the other girl knew Rhett better than she, and had a better sense for how people worked, with all their foibles and inconsistencies.
+Sebastien thought perhaps Ana was being paranoid, but the other girl knew Rhett better than she, and had a better sense for how people worked, with all their foibles and inconsistencies.
 “So just us three.
-Do you know when Damien will be back?
-Has he already agreed to help?”
+Has Damien already agreed to help?”

 Sebastien completely understood, though she didn’t say so aloud.
 “We can start planning on Monday, then, after classes.”